deavers/deavers/README.md

 </div>

-All security research and testing is conducted only in legal, educational, CTF, laboratory, or explicitly authorised environments.
+All security testing and research is conducted only in legal, authorised laboratory, CTF, or educational environments.